davdar/maam/writeup/pldi15.markdown

 # Varying Path- and Flow-Sensitivity

-We are able to recover a flow-insensitivity in the analysis through a new definition for `AM`: `AMᶠⁱ`.
+We are able to recover a flow-insensitivity in the analysis through a new definition for `M`: `AMᶠⁱ`.
 To do this we pull `AStore` out of the powerset, exploiting its join-semilattice structure:
 `````indent```````````````````````````````````````
 Ψ := AEnv × AKAddr × AKStore × ATime